rubinsteina13/C_PID_CONTROLLERS_LIB/README.md

 		sPI.fUpOutLim = 140.0f;   // set the PI-controller's output upper limit
 		sPI.fLowOutLim = -140.0f; // set the PI-controller's output lower limit

-		// 3rd step: Next code must be executed every time with sPI.fDtSec period if a
+		// 3rd step: Next code must be executed every time with sPI.fDtSec period when
 		// new calculation of PI-controller's output is needed sPI.fIn = MyInValue;      // set the new value of PI-controller's input sPI.m_calc(&sPI);         // call the PI-controller's output calculation function